-Nothing sets an atmosphere quite like music.
+Nothing sets an atmosphere quite like wedding music.
 It can create a mood of excitement, romance, tranquility or energy.
 (Just think about how music is used on film soundtracks to make you feel happy one minute and terrified the next!)

 Make sure your guests are entertained